Apolipoprotein C2 DeficiencySymptoms, Doctors, Treatments, Advances & More

 Office

-Joseph Witztum is an Endocrinologist in La Jolla, California.
+Joseph Witztum is an Endocrinologist practicing medicine in La Jolla, California.
 Dr. Witztum is rated as an Elite provider by MediFind in the treatment of Apolipoprotein C2 Deficiency.
-His top areas of expertise are Apolipoprotein C2 Deficiency, Familial Lipoprotein Lipase Deficiency, Familial Hypertriglyceridemia, and Antigen-Peptide-Transporter 2 Deficiency.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Apolipoprotein C2 Deficiency, Familial Lipoprotein Lipase Deficiency, Familial Hypertriglyceridemia, and Antigen-Peptide-Transporter 2 Deficiency.

 Baylor Medicine Atherosclerosis

-Christie Ballantyne is a Cardiologist in Houston, Texas.
+Christie Ballantyne is a Cardiologist practicing medicine in Houston, Texas.
+He has been practicing medicine for over 44 years.
 Dr. Ballantyne is rated as an Elite provider by MediFind in the treatment of Apolipoprotein C2 Deficiency.
-His top areas of expertise are Familial Hypertriglyceridemia, High Cholesterol, Atherosclerosis, Coronary Artery Bypass Graft (CABG), and Heart Bypass Surgery.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Familial Hypertriglyceridemia, High Cholesterol, Atherosclerosis, Coronary Artery Bypass Graft (CABG), and Heart Bypass Surgery.

 Summary: This is an open-label, single-arm, dose-escalation Phase I clinical trial to evaluate the safety, tolerability, pharmacodynamics (PD), and pharmacokinetics (PK) of CS-121, an in vivo base editing therapy delivered by lipid nanoparticles targeting APOC3, in adult participants (18-55 years) with familial chylomicronemia syndrome (FCS).